zeroc-ice/ice-builder-msbuild/README.md

 MSBuild msbuild\icebuilder.proj /t:NuGetPack
 ```

-You can sign the assembly with Authenticode by setting the environment variable `SIGN_CERTIFICATE` to
+You can sign the assemblies with Authenticode by setting the environment variable `SIGN_CERTIFICATE` to
 the path of your PFX certificate store, and the `SIGN_PASSWORD` environment variable to the password
 used by your certificate store.